Years ago, my wife and I were faced with the difficult question of whether or not we should end our marriage.

 6. You Stop Confiding In Them

-They’re no longer your go-to person to tell about your day.
+Next time you have the urge to share something, pay close attention to who you naturally think of telling first.
+They’re no longer your go-to person to know about your day.
 It’s a red flag if you don’t feel safe confiding in them and instead turn to family members and friends.
-Next time you have an urge to share something, pay close attention to who you naturally think of telling first.

 7. Marriage Counseling Isn’t Working

 You have both sincerely demonstrated immense effort in saving your marriage.
-You have sought out professional help from a couple’s counselor and have worked on what the counselor recommends.
-After all of this, if things aren’t getting better you might have to accept that things aren’t meant to be.
+You have sought professional help from a couple’s counselor and worked on what the counselor recommends.
+After all of this, if things aren’t getting better, you might have to accept that things aren’t meant to be.

 Deciding to end the relationship and get divorced should not be emotional but, instead, be grounded in logic.
 Be prepared to take the proper time to evaluate your feelings deeper.